stenzek/duckstation/README.md

 **If you get an error about `vcruntime140_1.dll` being missing, you will need to update your Visual C++ runtime.** You can do that from this page: https://support.microsoft.com/en-au/help/2977003/the-latest-supported-visual-c-downloads.
 Specifically, you want the x64 runtime, which can be downloaded from https://aka.ms/vs/16/release/vc_redist.x64.exe.

-Prebuilt AppImage binaries for 64-bit Linux distros are also available via GitHub Releases, but should not be considered fully supported at the moment.
-Linux users are encouraged to build from source when possible.
+### Linux

+Prebuilt binaries for 64-bit Linux distros are available for download in the AppImage format.
+However, these binaries may be incompatible with older Linux distros (e.g. Ubuntu distros earlier than 18.04.4 LTS) due to older distros not providing newer versions of the C/C++ standard libraries required by the AppImage binaries.

+**Linux users are encouraged to build from source when possible and optionally create their own AppImages for features such as desktop integration if desired.**

+To download:
+ - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download either `duckstation-qt-x64.AppImage` or `duckstation-sdl-x64.AppImage` for your desired frontend.
+Keep in mind that keyboard/controller bindings are currently not customizable through the SDL frontend and should be customized through the Qt frontend instead.
+ - Run `chmod a+x` on the downloaded AppImage -- following this step, the AppImage can be run like a typical executable.
+ - Optionally use a program such as [appimaged](https://github.com/AppImage/appimaged) or [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) for desktop integration.
+[AppImageUpdate](https://github.com/AppImage/AppImageUpdate) can be used alongside appimaged to easily update your DuckStation AppImage.

+### Title Information

 PlayStation game discs do not contain title information.
 For game titles, we use the redump.org database cross-referenced with the game's executable code.
 This database can be manually downloaded and added as `cache/redump.dat`, or automatically downloaded by going into the `Game List Settings` in the Qt Frontend, and clicking `Update Redump Database`.

-## Region detection and BIOS images
+### Region detection and BIOS images
 By default, DuckStation will emulate the region check present in the CD-ROM controller of the console.
 This means that when the region of the console does not match the disc, it will refuse to boot, giving a "Please insert PlayStation CD-ROM" message.
 DuckStation supports automatic detection disc regions, and if you set the console region to auto-detect as well, this should never be a problem.

 If you wish to use auto-detection, you do not need to change the BIOS path each time you switch regions.
 Simply place the BIOS images for the other regions in the **same directory** as the configured image.
 This will probably be in the `bios/` subdirectory.
 Then set the console region to "Auto-Detect", and everything should work fine.
 The console/log will tell you if you are missing the image for the disc's region.